 The basin is connected with the network of the following highways: A3, A4, A8, A13, A123, A233, and A344.
 The A3 highway is a highway in Nigeria that runs from Port-Harcourt through Aba, Umuahia, Okigwe, Enugu, and entered the Benue basin through Otukpo, connecting Makurdi with Lafia, and extends beyond the basin connecting Jos, Bauchi and Potiskum, then east via Damaturu, Maiduguru to the border with Cameroon at Gambaru.
-This road traversed the Benue basin through Benue state connecting several settlements including Otukpo, Taraku, Aliade, Igbor, Ikpayongo, Makurdi, Daudu, Yelewata in Benue state, then Kadarko, Agyaraku, Lafia, Nasarawa Eggon, Akwanga in Nasarawa state.
-The A3 highway link up several rural feeder or farm-to-market roads (which are either state roads or local/community roads) in the basin connecting rural or agricultural areas to market towns.
+This road traversed the Benue basin through Benue state connecting several settlements including Otukpo, Taraku, Aliade, Igbor, Ikpayongo, Makurdi, Daudu, Yelewata in Benue state, then Kadarko, Agyaraku, Lafia, NasarawaEggon, Akwanga in Nasarawa state.
+The A3 highway link up several rural feeder or farm-to-market roads (which are either state roads or local/community roads) in the basin connecting rural or agricultural areas with market towns.
 These roads transport majorly agricultural produce and manufactured goods to market towns or distribution centres.
-The A4 highway is a north-south route from the south coast to inland in the east of the country.
-It runs from Calabar near the coast and entered the